-- 1.1 The ability to deliver the outcomes set out in the Lichfield District Council Strategic Plan, and beyond, is dependent on the resources available in the MTFS. - 1.2 The MTFS was approved by Council on 22 February 2022 and this is refreshed each year to: - Remove the previous financial year and in this MTFS this is 2021/22 - Formally add the new financial year and in this MTFS this is 2026/27 and - Refresh and update assumptions to reflect the latest information available - 1.3 The MTFS is the overall budget framework and consists of the Revenue Budget, Capital Strategy and Capital Programme, Earmarked Reserves and General Reserves. - 1.4 There have been reports to Cabinet and Council that have updated the MTFS since its initial approval. - 1.5 The Treasury Management Strategy Statement and Annual Investment Strategy are also important components of the MTFS and will be considered by the Audit and Member Standards Committee. - 1.6 The figures provided in this report may differ to those contained in the version to Overview and Scrutiny Committee on 19 January 2023 due to the use of more up to date information. - 1.7 The timetable for consideration of the MTFS development is summarised below:
+- 1.1 The ability to deliver the outcomes set out in the Lichfield District Council Strategic Plan, and beyond, is dependent on the resources available in the MTFS. - 1.2 The MTFS was approved by Council on 22 February 2022 and this is refreshed each year to: - Remove the previous financial year and in this MTFS this is 2021/22 - Formally add the new financial year and in this MTFS this is 2026/27 and - Refresh and update assumptions to reflect the latest information available - 1.3 The MTFS is the overall budget framework and consists of the Revenue Budget, Capital Strategy and Capital Programme, Earmarked Reserves and General Reserves. - 1.4 There have been reports to Cabinet and Council that have updated the MTFS since its initial approval. - 1.5 The Treasury Management Strategy Statement and Annual Investment Strategy are also important components of the MTFS and are considered by the Audit and Member Standards Committee. - 1.6 The figures provided in this report will in a number of cases differ from previous versions due to more up to date information and Cabinet Reports with additional financial implications. - 1.7 The timetable for consideration of the MTFS development is summarised below: